Share

 Total Season

-Variety Selection for Leaf vs. Seed Production
+Which Variety Should You Choose for Leaf vs. Seed Production?

 Rajendra Kranti: The most widely grown Rabi fenugreek for both leaf and seed production in North Karnataka and Maharashtra border regions.
 Bold seeds, moderate bitterness, and good yield of 4–6 qtl/acre seed.
 Suitable for both purposes but particularly valued for its seed.